xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
-2020.1 January 3 2020
+   -- bug (gil)    Fix lasso'ed effects not properly selecting or setting the selected row -- bug (gil)    Fix an unselected effect on top or bottom row could block a group effect move 2020.1 January 3 2020
    -- enh (dkulp)  Change internal SequenceData storage to allow use of hugepages/superpages, not require a single gigantic storage blob
    -- enh (dkulp)  Upgrade Linux build to wxWidgets 3.1.3